yuvibirdi/lerobot-sim2real/docs/zero_shot_rgb_sim2real.md

 # Step-by-step Guide for Zero-Shot RGB Sim2Real Manipulation with LeRobot

 Welcome to our tutorial on how to train a robot manipulation policy in simulation with Reinforcement Learning and deploy it zero-shot in the real world!
 This tutorial will take you through each step of a relatively simple approach for sim2real that does not rely on state estimation to perform sim2real, just RGB images.
 We will be using the SO100 / SO101 robot for this and [ManiSkill](https://github.com/haosulab/ManiSkill) for fast simulation and rendering.
-You will also need a camera and access to some NVIDIA GPU compute for fast training (Google Colab works but might be a bit slow).
+You will also need a camera and access to some NVIDIA GPU compute (with at least 8GB of GPU memory) for fast training (Google Colab works but might be a bit slow).
 This tutorial is simple and can be improved in many ways from better RL tuning and better reward functions, we welcome you to hack around with this repo!

 If you find this project useful, give this repo and [ManiSkill](https://github.com/haosulab/ManiSkill) a star!
 If you are using [SO100](https://github.com/TheRobotStudio/SO-ARM100/)/[LeRobot](https://github.com/huggingface/lerobot), make sure to also give them a star.
 If you use ManiSkill / this sim2real codebase in your research, please cite our [research paper](https://arxiv.org/abs/2410.00425):